 The Benefits of SELBack to top

-SEL leads to improved academic outcomes and behaviors
+SEL leads to improved academic achievement

 When students have supportive relationships and opportunities to develop and practice social, emotional, and cognitive skills across many different contexts, academic learning accelerates.
-Hundreds of studies offer consistent evidence that SEL bolsters academic performance.

 SEL is a wise financial investment